Nexus One: Software

 The Nexus One was released with Android 2.1 Eclair.
 The integrated Media Gallery, developed by Cooliris, provides several new features allowing the user to browse, edit, and share photos and videos on the phone.

-Later, an OTA update of Android 2.2 Froyo was released, which introduced a number of highlights: a new Home screen, support for Adobe Flash 10.1, better Microsoft Exchange support, Wi-Fi tethering, SD-card installable applications, cloud to device messaging for two-way push sync functionality and an overall 2-5x performance improvement.
+Later, an OTA update of Android 2.2 Froyo was released, which introduced several highlights: a new Home screen, support for Adobe Flash 10.1, better Microsoft Exchange support, Wi-Fi tethering, SD-card installable applications, cloud to device messaging for two-way push sync functionality and an overall 2-5x performance improvement.

 The Android 2.2 update caused the Nexus One to develop a serious Wi-Fi connectivity issue which causes the Wi-Fi to continually lose its connection and fail to reconnect.
 There are reports that Android 2.2.1 had fixed this issue, although there has been no official word from Google.

 As of January 28, 2011, Android-based phones have access to more than 210,000 applications through Google Play.

 The Nexus One OTA update to Gingerbread (2.3.3) started on February 23, 2011.

 The Nexus One currently runs the Google Android 2.3.6, Gingerbread, operating system.

-Google has stated it will not update the Nexus One to Android 4.0, Ice Cream Sandwich saying the hardware is “too old”; however, third party ROMs were made.
+Google has stated it will not update the Nexus One to Android 4.0, Ice Cream Sandwich saying the hardware is "too old"; however, third party ROMs were made.